 Grill season is the perfect time to whip out the pomegranate molasses.
 It works so well on grilled foods, especially tempeh.
 While my local natural foods store carries it, it can be a little tricky to find.
-You may want to try an international foods store that carries Arab products, or order it online.
+You may want to try an international foods store, or order it online.
 Or if you are feeling ambitious, you can make your own pomegranate molasses.

-These kebabs are tasty on their own, or with the pita recipe that follows.
-After 3 hours of marinading in the refrigerator, it's a quick 15 minutes on the grill.
+These kebabs are tasty on their own, or within the pita recipe that follows.
+After 4 hours of marinading in the refrigerator, it's a quick 10-15 minutes on the grill.
 I covered the grill with non-stick aluminum foil, and found that grilling was a snap.
 No sticking tempeh or kebabs falling apart.
 Whether you eat them alone or on a pita, the lemon garlic tahini sauce makes the perfect condiment.
-Yum!

 If you plan to make the pita, you're in for a real summer delight!
 Fresh juicy heirloom tomatoes, grilled earthy eggplant, sour-sweet pomegranate seeds, and invigorating mint to create a memorable meal around grilled pomegranate molasses tempeh.
 Let alone, the creamy lemon garlic tahini sauce drizzled over the top, maybe a little extra pomegranate molasses, and a sprinkle of sumac.
 Such deliciousness!

 Grilled Pomegranate Molasses Tempeh

 16 ounces OR 2 8 ounce packages of tempeh, cubed

 ¼ cup pomegranate molasses